baltpeter/backghup/README.md

   backghup                                  Back up all your repositories,
                                             including the ones in organizations
                                             you are an admin of.
+  backghup --out-dir ~/gh-backups           Back up everything, and store the
+                                            archives in `~/gh-backups`.
-  backghup --out-dir ~/backups              Back up all your repositories, and
+  backghup --out-dir ~/gh-backups           Back up everything, and extract the --extract                                 downloaded archives into a
+                                            subdirectory named after the user/
+                                            organization in `~/gh-backups`.
+                                            Afterwards, delete the archive
+                                            files.
+  backghup --extract --keep-archives        Back up everything and extract the
+                                            archives, but don't delete the
-                                            store the archives in `~/backups`. backghup --exclude baltpeter --exclude    Back up everything, but exclude the tweaselORG                                `baltpeter` user and the
+                                            archive files after extraction. backghup --exclude baltpeter --exclude    Back up everything, but exclude the tweaselORG                                `baltpeter` user and the
                                             `tweaselORG` organization.